arcaniussainey/LessonAttempts/Introductory/GameDesignStuff/GameDesign.md

 TestStruct my_variable = new TestStruct {cool_bool = false, fun_int = 3, angry_string = "IM MAD"};
 ```

-You'll notice there that I've used an unseen operator, ```new```.
-The ```new``` operator can be ignored for now, but basically it calls on an Object or Structs "contructor" function.
+You'll notice there that I've used the ```new``` operator.
+The ```new``` operator  calls on an Object or Structs "contructor" function.
 A constructor is a function whose job is to setup the memory for an object or structure, so that it can be used.
 Structs do *not* need to be initialized via the ```new``` operator, but if they aren't then you need to set each field manually, like below, before you can use it.

 ```C#
 struct TestStruct {